The OA Program

 The World Service Business Conference (WSBC) is the annual business meeting of Overeaters Anonymous, Inc. WSBC serves as the collective conscience of the Fellowship of Overeaters Anonymous.
 Held annually in April or May, this week-long meeting is attended by delegates representing OA service bodies around the world.
 It is held to elect trustees, amend bylaws, adopt new business policies and provide information to delegates through presentations and workshops on issues that affect OA as a whole.
 Check the World Service Business Conference page for details.

 What is the World Service Convention?

 World Service Convention is a recovery event open to all OA members worldwide.
-This convention is held every three years to promote recovery, fun and fellowship in Overeaters Anonymous.
+This convention is held every five years to promote recovery, fun, and fellowship in Overeaters Anonymous.
 You can attend workshops, marathons and other OA-related events, and hear speakers from other countries.
-Come share your experience, strength and hope with hundreds of OA members from around the world.
+Come share your experience, strength, and hope with hundreds of OA members from around the world.

 When and where is the next World Service Convention?